-Blood in the semen is usually a symptom of direct trauma, anticoagulant use or recent penile biopsies or tests.
+Blood in the semen is typically a symptom of direct trauma, anticoagulant use or recent penile biopsies or tests.
 However it can also be a sign of a more serious health condition, like a sexually transmitted infection (STI), prostatitis or cancer.

 Semen with blood is usually not a serious finding and tends to resolve on its own within a few days without any specific treatment.